-production, public projects and clubs are equivalent to markets if and only if small groups are effective for the realization of all or almost all gains to coalition formation ([65]).
+economies with finite coalitions and widespread externalities (Hammond, Kaneko and Wooders [23] and Hammond [22] for example).
+Indeed, with quasi-linear utilities, large economies, including those with nonconvexities, indivisibilities, coalition production, public projects and clubs are equivalent to markets if and only if small groups are effective for the realization of all or almost all gains to coalition formation ([67]).
 All these results suggest that in diverse large economies, approximate cores are nonempty and close to competitive outcomes.
 These results also all depend on structures of specific economic models.
-The study of cores of general large games allows us to demonstrate that certain properties of large economies depend only on a few features of the model, most notably, small group effectiveness.4
+The study of cores of general large games allows us to demonstrate that certain properties of large economies depend only on a few features of the model, most notably, small group effectiveness.

 The game theoretic environment we consider may be especially well suited to the core.
 Since the games treated have many players of each of a relatively few approximate types, informally, we might expect that some random sorting process and bargaining may lead to optimal outcomes.
-In the context of exchange economies, results in this spirit have been obtained by a number of authors, most recently Dagan, Serrano and Volij [15].
+In the context of exchange economies, results in this spirit have been obtained by a number of authors, for example, Dagan, Serrano and Volij [15].

 To position our model and results in the literature, recall that Shapley and Shubik [48] showed that large replica exchange economies with quasi-linear preferences have nonempty approximate cores.
-Under the assumption of per capita boundedness - finiteness of the supremum of average payoff - Wooders [59], [60] demonstrated nonemptiness of approximate cores of large games with and without side payments.
-Since then, there have been a number of advances in this literature, including Shubik and Wooders [54], Kaneko and Wooders [27], and Wooders and Zame [67].
+Under the assumption of per capita boundedness - finiteness of the supremum of average payoff - Wooders [59], [62] demonstrated nonemptiness of approximate cores of large games with and without side payments.
+Since then, there have been a number of advances in this literature, including Shubik and Wooders [54], Kaneko and Wooders [27], and Wooders and Zame [70].
 The prior literature on approximate cores of large games all uses the framework of a pregame.
 A pregame consists of a compact metric space of player types, possibly finite, and a worth function ascribing a payoff possibilities set to every possible group of players.
 The worth function depends continuously on the types of players in a coalition.
 Note that the pregame framework treats collections of games that can all be described by a single worth function.
 This has hidden consequences; for example, as we will illustrate, the equivalence between small group effectiveness and per capita boundedness noted above depends on the structure of a pregame.
-Moreover, the pregame framework dictates that the payoff set of a coalition cannot depend on the total player set of the game in which it is embedded; widespread externalities are ruled out.5
+Moreover, the pregame framework dictates that the payoff set of a coalition cannot depend on the total player set of the game in which it is embedded; widespread externalities are ruled out.

 To illustrate how parameterized collections can treat a broader class of situations than pregames, consider, for example, a sequence of economies where the nth economy has n identical players.
-Due to widespread negative externalities, in the nth economy each player can realize a payoff of 1 + 1/n.
-Also suppose, for simplicity, that in the nth economy, a coalition containing $m \leq n$ players can realize the total payoff of m(1+1/n) - within each economy there are no gains to coalition formation.
-(It is easy to modify the example to allow such gains.)
-The pregame framework rules out such sequences of games.
-In contrast, parameterized collections of games incorporate games with widespread externalities and our results can be applied.6 This example also illustrates that our club-theoretic results cannot be obtained in the pregame context.
+Suppose that, due to widespread externalities, in the nth economy a group consisting of m players can realize a payoff of m(1 + 1/n).
+The pregame framework rules out such sequences of games, where the payoff to a group of players depends on the total player set in which it is embedded.
+In contrast, parameterized collections of games incorporate games with widespread externalities and our results can be applied.
+This example also illustrates that our club-theoretic results cannot be obtained in the pregame context.

-4This has been the motivation of a continuing line of research on large games.
+&lt;sup>4This has been the motivation of a continuing line of research on large games.
 See, for example, the discussion in [58], on-line on the second author's web page.